openradarinitiative/open_radar_datasets/README.md

 - Assisted living dataset

 ## Outdoor Moving Object Dataset
+This dataset is released under CC BY-NC 4.0 license.
+Attributions can be done by citing the paper as described below.

 A dataset in a "ground surveillance" setting.
 The dataset has been collected with a stationary radar and targets moving in front of the radar.
 The dataset has been collected using both collaborative and non-collaborative targets.